Backyard Palm Tree Ideas for a stunning Tropical Landscape

 See More About Pairing for Your Palm>

-• Some species occasionally drop old fronds on their own, essentially self-cleaning.
+• Some species drop old fronds on their own, essentially if they're self-cleaning.
 All you need to do is discard them.
+Those With Crownshafts always do this.

 • Choosing low-mess varieties like the Foxtail Palm or Queen Palm keeps maintenance minimal.

-• Yet palms further their existence by Growing Palm Tree Fruit.
-They'll typically drop to the ground.
-Watch for growing inflorescences (flower stems), which can be trimmed away to prevent fruits from forming.
+• Yet all palms further their existence by Growing Palm Tree Fruit, which typically drops to the ground.
+TIP: Watch for growing inflorescences (flower stems), which can be trimmed away to prevent fruits from forming.

 Takeaways for backyard palm tree ideas

-We hope that some backyard palm tree ideas you'll find useful here.
-We haven't used them all ourselves, but we've seen others who've used them around Tucson Arizona.
-Where we live.
+Many specific backyard palm tree ideas can make an improvement for your landscape.
+We haven't used them all ourselves, but we've seen others used the in places we've visited, plus around Tucson Arizona.

-Instead of the ordinary outdoor area it had been before you began putting into place all your backyard palm tree ideas - you'll now have an amazing oasis, day or night!
+We covered many bases to helpf you!
+Instead of the ordinary outdoor area it had been before, you can begin putting into place any of these backyard palm tree ideas.
+For an amazing oasis, day or night!